A-N-Other/pedestal/README.md

 # pedestal

-Functions providing a solid base for terminal bioinformatics
+Pedestal: A solid base for terminal bioinformatics